JohnCoene/javascript-for-r/_book/6-02-computations-ml.md

 ## Simple Regression {#v8-ml-regression}

-First model we make available is the ["simple linear regression"](https://github.com/mljs/regression-simple-linear), which consists of a simple function that takes two arrays.
+The ["simple linear regression"](https://github.com/mljs/regression-simple-linear) consists of a simple function that takes two arrays.
 We can thus create a function that takes two vectors, `x`, and `y`, and runs the regression.

 ```r
 #' @export